FlowFuse/flowfuse/docs/install/kubernetes/stacks.md

 You would then enter `[your.container.registry]/flowforge/node-red-dashboard:3.0.2` in the `container` section of the Stack configuration.

-Stacks can be changed on a per project basis, see also the [user stack documentation](../../user/changestack.md).
+Stacks can be changed on a per Node-RED instance basis, see also the [user stack documentation](../../user/changestack.md).